 Goose problems start out appearing not to be problems at all.
-When you see signs of resident Canada goose issues slowly escalating, call The Skunk Whisperer® to assist you in avoiding what will become an immediate priority when it gets out of hand or a goose attacks somebody.
+When you see signs of resident Canada goose issues slowly escalating, call The Wildlife Whisperer, Inc., to assist you in avoiding what will become an immediate priority when it gets out of hand or a goose attacks somebody.

 Are your geese slowly becoming malnourished and breaking bones due to Metabolic Bone Disorder?; are the geese attacking patrons, slowing traffic, destroying lawns, creating a slippery health and safety hazards, or have they been fed until their population exploded?
 If so, you have several different choices in order to avoid future escalations, bad press, and monetary ramifications.
-If you are not proactive, you may only have two options: live with them or relocate the geese.
-Most relocated geese will return the following Fall or the next Spring.
-You can use one or more of the below methods at the same time to remedy Canada Goose problems.
+If you are not proactive, your options can become very limited, but you can use one or more of the below methods at the same time to remedy Canada Goose problems.

 Metabolic Bone Disease